What is Acupuncture?

 What is Electro-Acupuncture

-Electro-acupuncture (EA) is the stimulation of percutaneously inserted acupuncture needles with weak alternating electrical currents for therapeutic purposes.
-EA greatly enhances acupuncture therapy’s effectiveness for a broad range of clinical conditions.
-As with traditional acupuncture, needles are inserted on specific points along the body.
+Electro-acupuncture (EA) is the stimulation of acupuncture needles with alternating electrical currents for therapeutic purposes.
+EA greatly enhances acupuncture therapy’s effectiveness for releasing muscle tension and promoting acupucture's analgesic effect.
+Often used in Orthopedic style acupuncture, needles are inserted into what Chinese Medicine calls "Ahshi" points or pain points.
+These points often correspond to what Western Medicine considers trigger points, muscle knots, and motor points.
 The needles are then attached to a device that generates continuous electrical pulses between them.